London court orders Binance to trace cryptocurrency hackers | Business

 Fetch.ai, which is incorporated in England and Singapore and develops AI projects for blockchain databases, alleges fraudsters hacked their way into its cryptocurrency accounts on the Binance exchange on June 6.
 Unable to remove the assets because of account restrictions, they allegedly sold them to a linked third party at a fraction of their value in under an hour.

-Rahman said Binance, which had notified Fetch.AI of unusual activity in its account, had already frozen a sum and had indicated it would comply with the orders.
+Rahman said Binance, which had notified Fetch.ai of unusual activity in its account, had already frozen a sum and had indicated it would comply with the orders.
 The claimants will have to prove they are victims of fraud before seeking a recovery order.
+"We have been working closely with Binance and local enforcement to obtain details about the hacker," Fetch.ai said in an emailed statement.
+"Issuing a court order for the release of this information is a standard process."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)